 People report seeing a friendly "white lady" in the Historical Society building.
 She opens and closes doors, causes inexplicable cool breezes, and sometimes goes across the street to the elementary school to play with the children at recess.

 The Historical Society visitor services is located at 3 Lindsay Road in York.
+Visitors can take a self-guided or a guided historical tour.

 Located in Windham, Maine, the Anderson Cemetery is a well-known local haunt according to the Maine Ghost Hunters.
 Graves in the family cemetery date back to the 1700s.